chrisalbon/mlai/content/python/geocoding_and_reverse_geocoding.md

-    (30.30077769999999, -104.0129162)
+    (31.6556534, -106.4204309)

-But even more interesting, once the address is processed by the Google geo API, we can parse it and easily seperate street numbers, street names, etc.
+But even more interesting, once the address is processed by the Google geo API, we can parse it and easily separate street numbers, street names, etc.

 ```python